 A remote alcohol monitoring system to support accountability for sobriety and child safety in cases that involve Alcohol Use Disorder.
-This comprehensive breathalyzer system includes technology such as tamper detection, facial recognition, and real-time alerts to ensure sober and safe parenting time.
+This comprehensive remote breathalyzer system includes technology such as tamper detection, facial recognition, and real-time alerts to ensure sober and safe parenting time.

 A good Family Law attorney will be aware of and recommend tools such as Our Family Wizard and Soberlink.
 Not only do these tools reduce litigation for your attorney, giving them more time to focus on your case, they also make life easier for you, which is beneficial during this already stressful time.
 Don’t forget to ask your attorney about their knowledge of the latest Family Law technology.

-Danielle Prado, an experienced family lawyer licensed in Texas, England, and Wales.
+Danielle Prado, an experienced Family Lawyer licensed in Texas, England, and Wales.